 The surname Brunello was first found in Florence (Italian: Firenze), originally the capital of Tuscany, then capital of the kingdom of Italy.
 The Bruno or Bruni family were originally from Arezzo but this part of their early history is not traceable.
 The Brunelli family are on record in Venice from 1151.
 During the 11th and 12th centuries the family branched from Florence south to Norman dominated Sicily where Giovanni di Bruno held a castle in Palermo in 1282.

-Important Dates for the Brunello family
+Early History of the Brunello family

 This web page shows only a small excerpt of our Brunello research.
 Another 229 words (16 lines of text) covering the years 1360, 1444, 1467, 1493, 1548, 1600, 1580, 1370, 1444, 1600, 1600, 1666, 1577, 1630, 1681, 1710 and 1649 are included under the topic Early Brunello History in all our PDF Extended History products and printed products wherever possible.